 The purpose of this three-day course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents who are taking the board exam for the first time and radiation oncologists already in practice who are preparing for their re-certification exams.
 Dosimetrists will also benefit and are encouraged to attend.
 The instructors for this course include a combination of invited nationally recognized faculty and our own top-ranked faculty in the departments of radiobiology and physics.

 This premier review course will provide participants with an overview of current concepts in radiation biology, physics and dosimetry and will be conducted in an interactive workshop format with lectures and questions and answers sessions.

-Included in the cost of the course is a light breakfast and lunch each day of the event.
-You will only be responsible for dinner each night.
-If you have dietary restrictions, please indicate on your registration and email Cathy Hall at firstname.lastname@example.org with details.
+Included in the cost of the course is a light breakfast, lunch and snacks each day of the event.
+If you have dietary restrictions, please indicate on your registration and email Cathy Hall at email@example.com with details.